jacobkap/crimebythenumbers/docs/pdf-scraping.md

 # Scraping data from PDFs

-In this section, we are going to explore officer-involved shootings (OIS) in Philadelphia.
-The Philadelphia Police Department posts a lot of information about officer-involved shootings online going back to 2007.
-Have a look at their [OIS webpage](http://www.phillypolice.com/ois/) .
+Many government agencies will public reports as PDF files with data in tables embedded within.
+This makes it difficult to use as we can't simply load the PDF into R and start working on the data as we've done before.
+We need to take the data inside the PDF and turn it into a format that R can understand, often by In Chapter \@ref(pdf-tables) we will work on grabbing a table from a PDF, in this lesson we will just grab a line of text for the PDF.
+For this lesson we'll use data on officer-involved shootings from the Philadelphia Police Department's website [here](http://www.phillypolice.com/ois/) .
+The site contains information about the shooting such as the location and date - which we will scrape from the page - as well as information inside each shooting's description PDF which we will learn to scrape here.

 Our goal here and in the following lessons is to see how the number of officer-involved shootings changed over time and see where in Philadelphia they occurred.
 For this we need two pieces of information: the date each shooting occurred, and the location of each shooting.

-While a lot of information has been posted to the webpage, more information is buried in PDF files associated with each of the incidents.
-In order for us to explore these data, we are going to scrape the basic information from the webpage as well as the PDFs.

 ## Downloading officer-involved Shooting Files